How to set up the JIRA connector in Sapho

 Step 5: Finish the creation of the JIRA connector

-Possible blocker #2: Sapho Server is running in a private cloud (e.g. AWS) and it cannot connect to the JIRA Server which is behind a firewall.
+Possible issue #2: If Sapho Server runs in a private cloud (e.g. AWS) and JIRA Server is behind a corporate firewall, Sapho might not be able to connect to it.

 Solution: Whitelist Sapho Server’s IP address in your firewall so it can connect to the JIRA Server.

-Possible blocker #3: You are using JIRA Cloud or JIRA Server with a version lower than 7.0 and “Accept Remote API calls” is set to OFF.
+Possible issue #1: You are using JIRA Cloud or JIRA Server with a version lower than 7.0 and accepting REST API calls is disabled.

-Solution: Check whether “Accept Remote API calls” is set to ON in JIRA System settings.
+Solution: Go to JIRA System settings and check whether “Accept Remote API calls” is set to ON.
 (Note: this setting is visible only in versions lower than JIRA 7.0.
 Starting with JIRA 7.0 the remote API calls are always enabled.)

 Once you have created a separate user in JIRA and set up the connector in Sapho using that user account, you will be able to ensure transparency in your audit logs.